WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The control layer needs an API to find out what the capabilities of the device are, and then a way to set up sending and receiving stream.
 All media flow are only in one direction.
-The controll is broken intto controll of conenctiviuty and transpotrs, and controll of media streams.
+The controll is broken into controll of connectivity and transports, and controll of media streams.

 ## Media Capabilities API

-Send and receive codecs are consider seprate codecs and can have seprate capabilities though the default to the same if not specified seperately.
+Send and receive codecs are consider separate codecs and can have separate capabilities though the default to the same if not specified separately.

 For each send or receive audio codec, an API to learn: